fermiPy/dmsky/docs/install.rst

 -------------------

 These instructions cover installation with the ``pip`` package management tool.
-This will install fermipy and its dependencies into your python distribution.
+This will install dmsky and its dependencies into your python distribution.

 Before starting the installation process, you will need to determine whether you have setuptools and pip installed in your local python environment.
-You may need to install these packages if you are running with the binary version of the Fermi Science Tools distributed by the FSSC.
-The following command will install both packages in your local environment:

 .. code-block:: bash